reubenharry/website/content/blog/recursive-pragmatics.md

 ### Translation ###

 Many to one

-Improving quality

-Nested probabilistic models of language are pretty cool, but are they useful?

-idea I really like:

-	you have this model that you given a semantics and priors can show things qualitatively
-			also in theory you can test

-	let's instantiate the semantics as a neural

-	When I first heard this idea, I was totally struck by how ambitious it was:

-		you take this abstract model
-			and suddenly it becomes a generative model of language

-			you can really DO Gricean pragmatics in the real world

-			it's like the difference between playing with lego, and building a...

-So that's the picture.
-How can we realize it?
-A large part of my PhD research has consisted of different answers to this question.

-Here's two

-### Image Captioning ###

-Abstractly, image captioning is...

-### Translation ###

 semantics of the model (importantly: not semantics of language - that's different):
 	semantics of the formal model is a particular...